 In the Japanese trailer of the film, the footage of Galvatron during the transformation of Unicron is slightly different: instead of Unicron dropping Galvatron in his mouth, he falls down a 'trapdoor' on Unicron.
 The scene where Kup tells the Dinobots the story about the the thick dust of Alpha-9 is also different.
 And more footage is shown.

-The negatives for the matted wide-screen version of the film were either destroyed or lost, and for a time only the VHS full-screen version of the movie remained.
+The negatives for the matted widescreen version of the film were either destroyed or lost, and for a time only the VHS full-screen version of the movie remained.
 The North Carolina School of the Filmmaking in Winston-Salem carries a print of the movie assembled from different reels of other prints of the movie found in its archives.
 The pieced-together print is in good condition.
-It should be noted that this wide-screen version of the movie was achieved by "matting down" the original full-screen animation, essentially chopping off the top and bottom.
+This should be noted that this widescreen version of the movie was achieved by "matting down" the original full-screen animation, essentially chopping off the top and bottom.

-At the beginning of the movie, when the Autobots are taking off in their ship, Optimus Prime orders "Cliffjumper, commence countdown".
+At the beginning of this movie, when the Autobots are taking off in their ship, Optimus Prime orders "Cliffjumper, commence countdown."
 The voice of Cliffjumper was that of Casey Kasem who was the host of America's Top 40 Countdown for many years.
 This was obviously a little joke by the writers.

 Originally, Ultra Magnus was dismembered by the Sweeps (his arms and legs were ripped from his body).
 This was changed to a scene of him being blasted to death.
 However, the shot of the Sweeps firing at Magnus shows them using continuous beams (almost as if they were ropes of energy), instead of laser blasts they are seen using in the rest of the movie.